Amin-MAG/My-Notes/Redis.md

 ## Caching Objects

 It stores frequently requested data in memory.
-It facilitates the webservers to respond very quickly to the most frequent requests.
-It will decrease the load on the database and increase the response time.
+It enables web servers to respond very quickly to the most frequent requests.
+It decreases the load on the database and improves the response time.

 ## Session Store